 Our final software troubleshooting step for when your iPhone won’t connect to Bluetooth is a Device Firmware Update (DFU) restore.
 A DFU restore is the most in-depth restore you can do on an iPhone and is a last resort fix for troublesome software issues.

-We’ve written everything you need to know about DFU restores in this article.
 Before performing a DFU restore, make sure that you back up all the data on your iPhone to iTunes or iCloud if you can.
 We also want to make this clear — if your iPhone is damaged in any way, a DFU restore can potentially break your iPhone.

 Puls is a repair service that will send a certified technician to you.
 They’ll fix your iPhone in as little as 60 minutes and will cover all repairs with a lifetime warranty.